aleksha/data-analysis-tutorial/session-0/README.md

   * `git branch BRANCH_NAME` - switch back to the branch.
   * `git merge master` - bring changes we made in master into the branch.
   * Change files and commit changes.
 They will be done in our new branch.
-  * `git checkout master` - switch to master agiain.
+  * `git checkout master` - switch to master again.
   * `git merge master` - bring changes we made in the branch into the master.
   * `git br -d BRANCH_NAME` - remove the branch as the feature we finished to develope is already in the master.

 Undo changes:
   * `git reset --hard HEAD` - undo all local changes.
-Note, here _HEAD_ is not a variable you need to subsititute (type this command as is)!
+Note, here _HEAD_ is not a variable you need to substitute (type this command as is)!
   * `git checkout myfile.py` - undo changes in one file.

 ### Remote code storage